-You need to get a view from the FCA and consent from the Secretary of State to use a business name containing certain sensitive words relating to financial services.
-Find out about these words and how to apply for permission to use them here.
+You need to get a view from the FCA and consent from a Secretary of State (via Companies House) to use a business name containing certain sensitive words relating to financial services.
+Find out about these words and how to request an FCA view regarding your application.

 Using certain sensitive words related to financial services in a business name may give a misleading indication of what a business does.
 Businesses must seek a view from the FCA before trading under or registering a business name containing these sensitive words.
-This applies to use of these words in any business name, even if you are not a financial services firm.
+This applies to any business name, even if you are not a financial services firm.
 The FCA can object to the use of a sensitive name.

-The main legislation concerning sensitive business names is the Companies Act 2006 and the Company, Limited Liability Partnership and Business Names (Sensitive Words and Expressions) Regulations 2014.
+- the Company, Limited Liability Partnership and Business Names (Sensitive Words and Expressions) Regulations 2014

 Businesses that were lawfully trading under a sensitive name before 1 October 2009 are generally allowed to continue to use that name.